Table of contents

 Applications to NUS exchange

 If you are interested in applying for the exchange you should contact the NUS coordinator, Dr Stuart Haigh to register your interest.
-You will need to submit a completed application form, a reference and a 1-2 page Curriculum Vitae to your College Referee (DoS) by 9am on 25 January 2017.
-The refereee must then complete the reference form and submit all documents to the Senior Tutor for counter signature by Wednesday 1st February who should then forward the application to the Language Centre Administrator here in CUED by Wednesday 8th February 2017.
+You will need to submit a completed application form, a reference and a 1-2 page Curriculum Vitae to your College Referee (DoS) by 9am on 24 January 2018.
+The refereee must then complete the reference form and submit all documents to the Senior Tutor for counter signature by Wednesday 31st January who should then forward the application to the Language Unit Administrator here in CUED by Wednesday 7th February 2018.
 The application form may be found on the CUED-NUS website along with the reference form.
 Students will be selected on the basis of their ability and the extent to which they would be likely to benefit from the exchange.
 They will be informed of the outcome of their application by e-mail.